rmmbdev/go-api-demo/README.md

 # go-api-demo
-This is a illustration of a simple api in Go
+This is an illustration of a simple api in Go